ynput/ayon-documentation/website/docs/addon_applications_admin.md

 # Applications addon

-Addon is responsible for setting up applications their executable paths and startup environments.
-Allowing custom launch handling for other addons.
+The Applications addon is responsible for setting up applications, their executable paths and their startup environments.
+It also allows custom launch handling for other addons.

-Addon has 2 layers of settings.
-First layer, available only in studio settings, allows to define all possible applications and tools that can be used across all projects.
-Second layer is to tell the system when certain applications and tools are used on project level.
+The Addon has two layers of settings: **definitions** and **filters**:

+1. **Definitions:** available only in studio settings, allows to define all possible applications and tools that can be used across all projects.
+2. **Filters**: defines when certain applications and tools are used on project level.
+This filters whether a certain application or tool should be enabled in a certain launch context, like a specific task type or project-wide.

 ![settings_applications](assets/applications/admin_applications_layers.png)